 Automated risk assessment process: With emerging technology, risk managers should have a long-term goal to automate some processes to enable more efficient analysis and reporting.
 Automation helps agencies manage complex operations across multiple geographical locations and reduce workloads in resource-scarce environments.
 When agencies automate their ERM programs, they save on compliance costs and decrease inefficiencies associated with manually managing processes.

 Taking an incremental approach, organizations can successfully build long-term, effective risk management programs by adopting the practices and tools discussed above.
-For more information on how MorganFranklin’s ERM experts can support your organization in developing an ERM strategy, please contact us.
+For more information on how MorganFranklin’s ERM experts can support your organization in developing an ERM strategy, visit our services page or contact us.